gogo2464/gogo-s-blog-cpe/content/from-0-to-buffer-overflow-by-projects/episode-2-guessing-source-code-(reverse-engineering)-program.md

 ## 1 - exercise

-reverse the Vigenere Cisco encryption algorithm.
+Reverse the Vigenere Cisco encryption algorithm.

+The full code that reverse the vigenere cisco hashing algorithm is present [there](https://codeberg.org/gogo/vigenere_cisco_decryptor).

 ## next